 Some years ago we saw how a new wave and trend in ransomware attacks.
 In the attacks on the City of Pensacola and the New Jersey synagogue, not only had the data been encrypted, it had been exfiltrated and the attackers were demanding a ransom for not making it public.

 The impact of these types of attacks goes beyond encryption and the need to recover backups, but puts companies at risk of suffering significant financial and reputational losses from lawsuits, litigation and non-compliance with regulations.

-In recent months we see how this trend has gone further and some organizations have even decided to pay attackers to avoid penalties or litigation.
+In the last yeats we saw how this trend has gone further and some organizations have even decided to pay attackers to avoid penalties or litigation.

 Publication of company data by DDoSecrets activists

-Recently, the activists known as “Distributed Denial of Secrets” DDoSecrets have published on their website more than 1 terabyte of sensitive data that were exfiltrated in ransomware attacks and have been picked up from “dark web” sites.
+Some time ago, the activists known as “Distributed Denial of Secrets” DDoSecrets published on their website more than 1 terabyte of sensitive data that were exfiltrated in ransomware attacks and had been picked up from “dark web” sites.
 This data includes more than 750,000 emails and documents from different companies.
 Additionally, this group of transparency activists is privately offering massive amounts of business data to a select group of journalists and academic researchers.
 These data come from companies in different sectors such as financial, pharmaceutical, energy, manufacturing, retail, software, real estate.